Qubit-Coding-Center-QCC/Levels/Level 1/README.md

 ## Assessment

-Students will be asked to create an account in [HackerRank](https://www.hackerrank.com/) platform to assess student learn.
+Students will be asked to create an account in [HackerRank](https://www.hackerrank.com/) platform to assess student learning.

 To successfully pass this level students should:
 1. Pass [Problem Solving (Basic) Skills Certification Test](https://www.hackerrank.com/skills-verification/problem_solving_basic) available in HackerRank.